Yan X Zhang’s Academic Page

 (if you can read that this is Greta’s own poster, you do not need glasses)

-• Research: I do research in a variety of problems related to combinatorics, usually with a classic enumerative / algebraic bent (involving linear algebra and generating functions).
+• Research: I do research in a variety of problems.
+My main training is incombinatorics, usually with a classic enumerative / algebraic bent (involving linear algebra and generating functions).
 Most of my work is interdisciplinary bridge-building, studying discrete mathematical structures that come from other fields such as physics, biology, and social science.
 For a list of my research (including talks), please see the Research page.

 • SPARC / Teaching / Mentoring: I think a lot about teaching and mentoring, both in and outside the university teaching context.
 For some thoughts on teaching and a list of my teaching-related activities, please see the Teaching page.
 My most important project is directing SPARC, a very special summer camp for gifted high schoolers.